Why So Much Modern Architecture In Palms Springs?

 Fortunately, neglect turned out to be a blessing when a new wave of avid modernism fans returned to Palm Springs in the 1980s and 90s in search of classic architectural homes.
 Their enthusiasm fueled a resurgence in mid-century modern style, a timely rescue of countless threatened structures and a dramatic turnaround for Palm Springs' economy.

-Now famous for its unique concentration of fine modernist homes and buildings, Palm Springs is a hugely popular resort destination where visitors flock from all over the world in search of a stylish, quintessentially modern place to relax, unwind and explore California's glorious desert landscape.
+Now famous for its unique concentration of fine modernist homes and buildings, Palm Springs is a hugely popular resort destination where visitors flock from all over the world in search of a stylish, quintessentially modern place to relax, unwind and explore California's cultural treasures and glorious desert landscape.

 Celebrated Palm Springs Modernist Architects